Weltraumschaf/blog.weltraumschaf.de/content/blog/Hardening-Your-SSHd-with-Ansible.md

 **Disclaimer**: This is not a beginner tutorial.
 You should have a brief understanding and some experiences with Linux and [Ansible][ansible].

 Whenever you run a server in the wild wild web you should harden your SSHd setup.
-If you wonder why you should do that, then spin up a machine with enabled SSHd and watch the logs: Usually it takes only few minutes until the first scans and brute force attacks come up in the logs.
+If you wonder why you should do that, then spin up a machine with enabled SSHd and watch the logs: Usually it takes only few minutes until the first scans and brute force attacks showing up in the logs.
 The internet is completely mapped.
-Not only IPv4 also IPv6. to scan the whole IPv6 address space is feasible with some bandwidth.
+Not only IPv4 also IPv6.
+Scanning the whole IPv6 address space is feasible with some bandwidth.
 Just look at [Shodan][shodan].

 What I do to harden SSHd on my machines: